sosy-lab/sv-witnesses/README-GraphML.md

 ### Witnessing Program Termination
 Termination is a liveness property and, in contrast to safety properties, its violation cannot be witnessed by a finite number of program execution steps.
 The witness format proposed so far is designed for witnessing safety properties.
-Due to the conceputal differences, some termination witness validators may require additional elements.
+Due to the conceptual differences, some termination witness validators may require additional elements.

 The description of the termination witness format required by CPAchecker and how to validate and construct termination witnesses with CPAchecker can be found [here](termination/README.md).
 Currently, only violation witnesses are supported.